gillet-thomas/G3D-ViT/README.md

   </tr>
 </table>

+_G3D-ViT applied to 13 resting-state fMRI samples.
+The left image shows GradCAM results on the middle axial slice (slice 45), while the right image shows results from a slightly higher axial slice (slice 50)._

 ---

 ## Conclusion
 G3D-ViT successfully extends traditional GradCAM to 3D data and Vision Transformers.
 It bridges the gap left by existing tools that either lack 3D support or are incompatible with ViT architectures.

-The method was validated on a controlled mock dataset, demonstrating robust and consistent attention localization under various configurations.
+The method was validated on a mock dataset, demonstrating robust and consistent attention localization under various configurations.
 The best results were obtained using:
 - Mean Average Pooling for gradient weighting
 - Thresholding set to 5% of the top gradients
 - Both aligned and not_aligned positioned target cubes
 - Patch sizes smaller than the region of interest

-These findings confirm that G3D-ViT provides meaningful and interpretable visualizations even in complex 3D scenarios.
+These findings confirm that G3D-ViT provides meaningful and interpretable visualizations in 3D scenarios.

 ### Limitations
-While promising on synthetic data, further evaluation is required on real fMRI datasets to fully assess performance and generalizability in clinical or research settings.
+G3D-ViT has shown promising results on synthetic data as well as on the resting-state fMRI samples tested so far.
+However, **further evaluation** on a broader variety of fMRI, rsfMRI, and MRI datasets is **necessary** to ensure the 3D GradCAM performs reliably across diverse and complex real-world scenarios.